Woseseltops/fowlt/README.md

 Several modules need to be compiled before use.
 This can be done automatically by doing a make command from the main directory.

 5. __Configure the settings__.
-You can tell the program where Timblserver and WOPR are installed by editing the file 'server settings'.
+You can tell the program where Timblserver and WOPR are installed by editing the file servers/server_settings.
 This file also has the option 'wopr_large_corpus' set to 0, which means that only a small training set will be used (10000 lines of text).
 If you are running Fowlt from a place with a lot of memory, you can use the large training set (1000000 lines of text) by setting this option to 1.

 **HOW TO USE**

 1. __Start the servers__.
 For its context-based modules Fowlt uses two servers that should be running on the localhost.
 One server is for the so-called WoprCheckerModule, the other is for all modules that check for confusibles.
-These servers can be started by running start_woprserver.py and start_timbleserver.py respectively.
+These servers can be started by running servers/start_woprserver.py and servers/start_timbleserver.py respectively.
 If you don't start these servers, Fowlt will run, but without its most important functionality.

 2. __Start the processchain__.
 Once the servers are running, you can use Fowlt itself by running fowlt_processchain.py.
 This script currently takes only one argument, which is the name of the document you want to correct.
 This can be any document that contains plain UTF-8 text.